tanweijie123/tp/docs/DeveloperGuide.md

    1. Test case: `cadd n/David …` <br>
       Expected: First contact is added to the list.
 Details of the added contact shown in the status message.

-### Deleting a Client

-1. Deleting a Client while all Clients are being shown

-   1. Prerequisites: List all Clients using the `clist` command.
-Multiple Clients in the list.

-   1. Test case: `cdel 1`<br>
-      Expected: The Client of index 1 is deleted from the list.
-Details of the deleted contact shown in the status message.

-   1. Test case: `cdel 0`<br>
-      Expected: No Client is deleted.
-Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect Delete Client commands to try: `cdel`, `cdel x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

 ### Adding a Session

 1. Adding a Session while all Clients are being shown.

     1. Test case: `sadd g/Machoman Gym ex/Endurance at/29/09/2020 1600 t/120` <br>
        Expected: Session is added to the list, and it is shown in order.
-Details of the added Session are shown in the status message.
+Details of the added Session shown in the status message.

-    1. Test case: `sadd g/machoman` <br>
-       Expected: No Session is added.
-Error details are shown in the status message.

     1. Other incorrect Add Session commands to try:
         `sadd g/machoman ex/endurance at/29/09/2020 t/120` (wrong date format),
         `sadd g/machoman ex/endurance at/29/09/2020 1600 t/0` (invalid duration) <br>
-       Expected: Similar to previous.
+       Expected: Session is not added.
+Error details are shown in the status message.

 ### Editing a Session

-1. Editing a Session while all Sessions are being shown
+1. Editing a Session while all Sessions are being shown.

    1. Prerequisites: Multiple Sessions in the list can be viewed on the right panel of the GUI.

-   1. Test case: `sedit 1 g/Machoman`<br>
+   1. Test case: `sedit 1 g/Machoman at/29/09/2020 1600 t/120`<br>
-      Expected: First Session's gym location is edited.
+      Expected: First Session's gym location and timing is edited.
 Details of the edited Session is shown in the status message.

-   1. Test case: `sedit 1 at/29/09/2020 1600 t/120`<br>
-      Expected: First Session timing is edited.
-      Details of the edited Session is shown in the status message.

-   1. Other incorrect Edit Session commands to try: `sedit`, `sedit x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.

 ### Deleting a Session

-1. Deleting a Session while all Sessions are being shown
+1. Deleting a Session while all Sessions are being shown.

    1. Test case: `sdel 1 f/` <br>
-       Expected: The Session in index 1 (as shown in the Session List) will be deleted along with all Schedules associated to the Session.
-Details of the deleted Session are shown in the status message.
+       Expected: The 1st Session in the Session List will be deleted alongside all Schedules associated to the Session.
+Details of the deleted Session is shown in the status message.

-   1. Test case: `sdel 1` <br>
-       Expected: If there are no Schedules associated to the Session in index 1 (as shown in the Session List), similar to previous.
-Else, it will not delete the Session and error message will be shown in the status message

-   1. Other incorrect Delete Session commands to try: `sdel`, `sdel x` (where x is larger than the list size)<br>
-       Expected: It will not delete the Session and error message will be shown in the status message.

 ### Viewing Sessions within Period

-1. Viewing Sessions within Period while the Session List is non-empty
+1. Viewing Sessions within Period while the Session List is non-empty.

    1. Prerequisites: Multiple Sessions in the list can be viewed on the right panel of the GUI.